andybeet/dbutils/README.md

 ### Installation

-You will need to have `ROracle` set up on your machine then use
+You will need to have Oracle's instant client installed and set up on your machine then:

 `remotes::install_github("andybeet/dbutils")`

-Caution: `ROracle` is out of date and has not been tested with versions of R > 3.2 and versions of instant client > 12.x
+If this fails to install then you will need to get `ROracle` installed.
+The current version of `ROracle` on CRAN is out of date and has not been tested with versions of R > 3.2 and versions of instant client > 12.x.

 ## Usage